laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

-The informative {{application-profiles}} introduces the concept of Application Profiles, which are layered on top of the CBOR CDE Profile and can address requirements on deterministic representation of application data that are specific to a set of applications.
+The informative {{application-profiles}} introduces the concept of Application Profiles, which are layered on top of the CBOR CDE Profile and can address recurring requirements on deterministic representation of application data where these requirements are specific to a set of applications.
 (Application Profiles themselves, if needed, are defined in separate documents.)